josdejong/mathjs/docs/expressions/customization.md

 functions are called as:

 ```
-rawFunction(args : Node[], math: Object, scope: Object)
+rawFunction(args: Node[], math: Object, scope: Object)
 ```

 Where :

 - `args` is an Array with nodes of the parsed arguments.
-- `math` is the math namespace with which the expression was compiled.
+- `math` is the math namespace against which the expression was compiled.
 - `scope` is the scope provided when evaluating the expression.

 Raw functions must be imported in the `math` namespace, as they need to be